loadmill/loadmill-node/README.md

 - `-h, --help` Output usage information.
 - `-t, --token <token>` Provide a Loadmill API Token.
 You must provide a token in order to run tests.
 - `-l, --load-test` Launch a load test.
-- `--test-plan` Launch a test plan.
+- `--test-plan` Launch a test plan (default).
-- `-s, --test-suite` Launch a test suite.
-If set then a test suite id must be provided instead of config file.
 - `-p, --parallel` Set the concurrency of a running test suites in a test plan.
 Max concurrency is 10.
-- `--additional-description <description>` Add an additional description at the end of the current suite's / test-plan's description.
+- `--additional-description <description>` Add an additional description at the end of the current test-plan's description.
 - `--labels <labels>`, Run flows that are assigned to a specific label.
 Multiple labels can be provided by seperated them with "," (e.g. 'label1,label2').
 - `--labels-expression <labelsExpression>`, Run a test plan's suites with flows that match the labels expression.
 An expression may contain the characters ( ) & | ! (e.g. '(label1 | label2) & !label3')
 - `--pool <pool>` Execute tests from a dedicated agent's pool (when using private agent).